steezplusplus/ecommerce-store/README.md

 ## Features

 * Search through a stores categories and products
-* Filter items by their attributes, such as size and color
+* Filter items by their attributes
 * Add items to your cart

 ## Setup